As a keen fan of content marketing, it should come as no shock to you when you hear ‘content is king’.

 Set realistic expectations that suggest when you’ll expect to see measurable results.
 Is there any value in doing content marketing if you won’t see any results for 10 years?

-The best content strategies are the ones that realize the bottom-line outcomes.
+The best content marketing tips are the ones that realize the bottom-line outcomes.
 You need to create the connection between the two.
 The way to do that is to create a performance-driven content marketing strategy.

-If you want people to get involved, then you need to produce convincing data and quantify your content marketing process.
+If you want people to engage in your advanced content marketing, then you need to produce convincing data and quantify your content marketing process.

-Speak in their language.
 You might think you have a great idea for a piece of content, but if you want buy-in that shouldn’t be what you focus on.
-Instead, focus on the aims and the goals of the content. – why is it good for your audience?
+Instead, focus on the aims and the goals of the content – Why is it good for your audience?
 How will the company benefit from producing this content?
 That is what every seasoned content marketing agency does.

 Think about it, even a salesperson doesn’t just push a service or a product.